jpconstantineau/60PercentKeyboard/Switches.md

-# Which Switches for my custom keyboard
+# Which Switches for my custom keyboard?

 ## Cherry MX Switches
+See [here](http://www.keyboardco.com/blog/index.php/2012/12/an-introduction-to-cherry-mx-mechanical-switches/) for a good overview.

 ## Gateron Switches
 These are Cherry compatible switches but a bit cheaper than their original counterparts.